 ‘AMAL AS-SÂLIH - اعمال الصالح

-‘Amal is literally; an act, action, work.
-Practice, performance.
+Literally: ‘Amal is an act.
+An action.
+A work.
+Practice.
+Performance.
 Performing a religious obligation.
-Obedience, ‘Ibâdah.
+Obedience.
+‘Ibâdah.

-‘Amal as-Sâlih is a good or pious act, an act of beneficence for Allah's sake.
+‘Amal as-Sâlih is a good or pious act that are in the sphere of the Sharîah.
+An act of beneficence for Allah's sake.
 An act or work by shunning from the sins.
+Abstaining from sins.
 Rendering the material and ma’nawî rights of the ‘abds of Allah.
-The deeds that are in the sphere of Sharîah.

 “This world is the abode of service, it is not the place for receiving rewards.
 The rewards, fruits and nûrs of ‘amal as-sâlih will be in the barzakh and in the âkhirah.
 To bring those eternal fruits down to this world and to desire them in this world, is to make the âkhirah submit to your world.
 Thereby, the ikhlas in your ‘amal as-sâlih will be lost and you will lose its nûr.
 Yes, those fruits cannot be expected and they cannot be intended.
 If the fruit is given, one would think of it as an incentive and offer shukr to Allah.”

-Yes, as was mentioned in one or two letters, in this age, the life of this world has provoked, wounded and excited this temperament so much, that even a blessed, elderly hoja who is sâlih, in a way, desires the azwaq of the âkhirah in this world and what governs him in the first degree are the pleasures of worldly life.”
-Kastamonu Addendum; Page 148-149.
+Yes, as was mentioned in one or two letters, in this age, the life of this world has provoked, wounded and excited this temperament so much, that even a blessed, elderly hoja who is sâlih, in a way, desires the azwaq of the âkhirah in this world and what governs him in the first degree are the pleasures of worldly life.